janrg/MeeusSunMoon/README.md

 `test/index.html` can be run to verify this if you downloaded the entire repository.
-When `maxError` (maximum deviation in minutes for the test to pass) in `test/tests.js` is set to 0, about 2% of the tests will fail.
+When `maxError` (maximum deviation in minutes for the test to pass) in `test/tests.ts` is set to 0, about 2% of the tests will fail.
 When set to 1, all will pass.
-(Some times which fall under the exception above have been excluded from testing, they are listed as empty strings in `referenceTimes.js`.)
+(Some times which fall under the exception above have been excluded from testing, they are listed as empty strings in `referenceTimes.ts`.)

 Tests can also be run in the console via `npm run node-test`.